GoogleCloudPlatform/endpoints-codelab-android/README.md

 }
 ```

-This next `getTasks()` method is invoked when this HTTP request is received :
+This next `getTasks()` method is invoked when this HTTP request is received:

 `GET https://<project_id>.appspot.com/_ah/api/taskApi/v1/taskbeancollection`